Human Services Agency Funding

 6. Regularly track and submit required reports regarding services, demographics, and outcomes.

-Grant funding process:
+Grant funding process

 • Apply: Every two years agencies apply via the Share1App.